SergioGzzBrz/My-projects/README.md

 Feel free to test, download and explore the documents and branches of what I've done.

-You can also find my CV in the uploaded in main.
+You can also find my CV in main branch (this one).